SELECT "Apps" from the Studio left navigation menu

 Your .apk will be stored on your device.
 If using android studio during this setup the IDE will offer to open the file location of the .apk you just created.

-In XCode, select Product > Destination and then choose Generic iOS Device option (in the step ).
+In XCode, select Product > Destination and then choose the Generic iOS Device option (in the step ).

 The previous action will enable the Product > Archive option.
 Choose them and proceed to export the project as an *.ipa file.